tracker1/seqgen/README.md

 Generally speaking, you want smaller, easier to remember say or telephone numbers to use.
 You usually don't care if some numbers are skipped, or that the numbers aren't quite issued in order, only that they are relatively close together, and that they aren't repeated.
 You also want to be able to continue operating in case of a service failure.

-With this in mind, the `seqgen` servers are meant to run 2-3 instances (though you can run more) each issuing only its' own Nth number on request.
+With this in mind, the `ticket-server` servers are meant to run 2-3 instances (though you can run more) each issuing only its' own Nth number on request.
 With a drift parameter (default 100) and each request sending the last known/received value, this allows for servers to skip in order to catch up once that drift limit is exceeded.
-With two servers in use (`seqgen --instance 1 --instances 2` and `--instance 2 --instances 2`) you can have one server dealing ODD numbers, while the other deals EVEN numbers.
+With two servers in use (`ticket-server --instance 1 --instances 2` and `--instance 2 --instances 2`) you can have one server dealing ODD numbers, while the other deals EVEN numbers.
 This allows you to keep relatively short document numbers in use where needed.

 This does not mean you should give up on using UUIDs, it only means that in those cases where you absolutely want to keep numbers in use, you can do so easily.

+### Warnings

+* It's best to limit your server instances to 2 or 3 at most.
+  * Use proxy instances to better distribute load/connections
+  * proxies do not forward administrative requests, or jumps in last-value
+    * this provides a slightly better security/isolation model
+* Numbers are not guaranteed to be issued in sequential order between servers.
+  * When running multiple instances for high availability each instance will only deliver the offset of instances as values.
+For two nodes, one will return ODD numbers, the other will return EVEN.
+Variance will happen.
+* All numbers are not guaranteed to be issued
+  * When the drift between servers occurs, numbers will be skipped to "catch up" to keep numbers close to eachother.
+* **SERVERS TO NOT TALK TO EACHOTHER**
+  * Make sure the number of instances is set properly, and each instance is set to a unique number.
+  * You should not change the number of instances after deployment.
+    * This is not advised, and if you mess up your cluster/application/life, don't come crying to me.
+    * Kill each instance, update `/var/lib/ticket-server/sequences.json` and update each entry to the highest existing value from all servers before starting the services again.
+    * Again, this is a bad idea, and risky... you have been warned.
+  * If you have many client nodes, you may wish to setup a number of proxies to act as intermediaries for requests.

 ### Install